hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Preprocessing Data with Spaceranger

+Sequencing facilities often output scRNAseq data, including spatial scRNAseq data, in FASTQ format.
+Because this is VisiumHD data from 10X genomics, we use their proprietary preprocessing software [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) to process the FASTQ files into a count matrix and other images.
-Explain the inputs and outputs of space ranger.
+Explain the inputs and outputs of spaceranger.
 What is it doing?

 In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
 By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
 Our Seurat object will have data from both of these binnings, but for the purposes of this lesson, we will use the 8µm binning. **Is this a good spot to talk about binning in more detail?**.
+Talk about the limitations of 2µm binning.
+For the purposes of this lesson, we will use the 16µm binning.

 * **Provide the spaceranger code in a dropdown.**
 * *Provide a link to the web summary html, **TODO link to spaceranger report**

-In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
-By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
-Talk about the limitations of 2µm binning.
-For the purposes of this lesson, we will use the 16µm binning.

-Sequencing facilities often output scRNAseq data, including spatial scRNAseq data, in FASTQ format.
-Because this is VisiumHD data from 10X genomics, we use their proprietary preprocessing software [Space Ranger](https://www.10xgenomics.com/support/software/space-ranger/latest) to process the FASTQ files into a count matrix and other images.

 ## Analysis workflow